Illinois coal wars: Context

-Just southwest of Springfield, Illinois, in 1852 a newly established town called Virden quickly rose from the ground up with various businesses, churches, a doctor and the towns' first school.
+Just southwest of Springfield, Illinois, in 1852, the new town of Virden was founded and grew quickly, with various businesses, churches, a doctor and the towns' first school being established.
 The completion of the Chicago and Alton Railroad helped prompt the establishment of Virden.
-Later during the spring of 1853 they also had dry goods as well, for stores, which brought in people.
+In January 1855, areas around Virden and Virden itself endured one of the most disastrous snowstorms in the area's history.
+Train cars became stuck on the railroads, and passenger cars could not be unloaded.

-January 1855, areas around Virden and Virden itself went through one of the most disastrous snowstorms that they had seen.
-Train-cars were stuck on the railroads, and passenger cars couldn't be unloaded.
-Following the devastating storm, although causing some setback for the town, in 1869 the first coal shaft was sunk down, and over the next few decades Virden grew to supporting 21 different coal mines.
-With so many mines being held up by such a small, fairly new town, mine workers got over worked and underpaid.
-This resulted in the United Mine Workers national coal strike in 1897, where an agreement was made in January 1898 by all Illinois coal companies and the districts of UMW that there was going to be a new 40-cent per ton rate.
-Quite quickly after though, the Chicago-Virden Coal Company repealed the agreement and went down to the South, mainly Birmingham, Alabama to bring back African American strikebreakers to work in the mines, lowering the hours for the people that were striking.
+In 1869 the first coal shaft was mined near the town, and over the next few decades Virden grew to support 21 different coal mines.
+With so many mines being held up by such a small, fairly new town, mine workers were overworked and underpaid.
+By 1897, labor conditions resulted in the nationwide United Mine Workers (UMW) coal strike, where an agreement was made in January 1898 by all Illinois coal companies and the districts of UMW that there was going to be a new 40-cent per ton rate.
+Soon after, the Chicago–Virden Coal Company repealed the agreement and went down to the South, mainly Birmingham, Alabama, to bring back African-American strikebreakers to work in the mines, lowering the available hours for the strikers.